INSIDE: How to build a kids wooden sandbox using affordable redwood fence posts for outdoor summer play. DIY backyard play with sandbox for kids.

 Learn how to make this custom sandbox cover for optimal shade.
 A must for summertime play!

-weekend warrior diy sandbox for kids
+how to build cheap diy sandbox for kids

 “Isn’t this a great use of our weekend?”, I exclaim to my weary husband.
 As he complains of his backache and muscle pains from being bent down building a sandbox all weekend, my project contribution was to help him relieve his achiness with TYLENOL® 8 HR Muscle Aches & Pain.
 Get temporary relief of muscular aches and get back to… the next home project!